ChessMax/awesome-programming-languages/README.md

 - [Cassette](https://github.com/cassette-lang/cassette) - A new evolutionary highlevel and readable tape language (unlike brainf), with pattern matching, arity overloading, modules, lambdas (rather quotes) and much more; All topped on with a simple and aesthetic syntax.
 - [Cat9](https://github.com/letoram/cat9) - Cat9 is a user shell script for LASH - a command-line shell that discriminates against terminal emulators, written in Lua.
 You probably have not heard of LASH before.
 If you really must know, check the Backstory section below.
 LASH just provides some basic shared infrastructure and a recovery shell.
 It then runs a user provided script that actually provides most of the rules for how the command line is supposed to look and behave.
 - [Céu](https://github.com/ceu-lang/ceu) - Céu is a reactive language that aims to offer a higher-level and safer alternative to C.
+- [ChaiScript](https://github.com/ChaiScript/ChaiScript) - haiScript is one of the only embedded scripting language designed from the ground up to directly target C++ and take advantage of modern C++ development techniques, working with the developer how they would expect it to work.
+Being a native C++ application, it has some advantages over existing embedded scripting languages:
+  - It uses a header-only approach, which makes it easy to integrate with existing projects.
+  - It maintains type safety between your C++ application and the user scripts.
+  - It supports a variety of C++ techniques including callbacks, overloaded functions, class methods, and stl containers.
 - [Chapel](https://github.com/chapel-lang/chapel) - Chapel is a modern programming language designed for productive parallel computing at scale.
 Chapel's design and implementation have been undertaken with portability in mind, permitting Chapel to run on multicore desktops and laptops, commodity clusters, and the cloud, in addition to the high-end supercomputers for which it was originally undertaken.
 - [Charm](https://github.com/tim-hardcastle/Charm) - Charm is a data-oriented scripting language.
 - [Chicken](http://www.call-cc.org/) - CHICKEN is a compiler for the Scheme programming language.
 It produces portable and efficient C and supports the R5RS and R7RS (work in progress) standards, and many extensions.
 It runs on Linux, OS X, Windows, many Unix flavours, and aims to be...